Annamarie2019/ExampleDApps/README.md

-# Axelar Local Development Example dApps
+# Axelar cross-chain dapp examples

 ## Introduction

-This repo provides the code for several example dApps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
+This repo provides the code for several example dapps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
 It contains both the JavaScript and the smart contract code (.sol files) for each example.
 To try them out:

 - Set up your system.
 - Deploy each example to your emulated EVM chains and test them locally.

 \[Editor: I see from the Getting started that they are deploying virtually first, so I just changed the steps around.
 Correct?]

 Note: You may see example folders in this repo that are not described below.
-They are either placeholders for future apps, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.
+They are either placeholders for future apps, such as the `temp` folder, or they are dapps in progress and we'll add a description when they're finished.

 ## Setup

-1. You'll need to have node.js installed to run network dApps.
+1. You'll need to have node.js installed to run network dapps.
 To make sure you have it installed, run `node -v`.
 If no version is returned, run
 `npm update && npm install`.

 2. Clone the repo with `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git` and `cd axelar-local-gmp-examples`.